 Its construction also feels a little bit cheap.
 While the main casing of the grill is constructed in stainless steel build, the rest of the grill can feel flimsy at the best of times.

 Any bonuses?
-It comes with a 10,000 BTU side burner, which is a nice touch for a budget level grill.
+It comes with a 10,000 BTU side burner, which is a nice touch for a budget propane grill.

 Weber Genesis II S-435